andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ## Terminal
-glT     - open a new terminal buffer in project root (also works in dirvish) glt     - runs the current line text in a hidden terminal buffer. find it in buffer list by the command string!
-:Term! npm run serve - run command in terminal buffer. (!) optionally opens the buffer in a split.
+glT     - open a new terminal buffer in project root (also works in dirvish) glt     - runs the current line text in a hidden terminal buffer. find it in buffer list by the command string! gLt/T   - to prefill and edit line command string to running it in a hidden/visible term-buffer :Term! npm run serve - run command in terminal buffer. (!) optionally opens the buffer in a split.
 \n      - to leave terminal insert mode but stay in buffer. to e.g. scroll/copy text c-w     - cancels the terminal process and deletes the terminal buffer